adhirajcs/Youtube_Video_Downloader/README.md

-Certainly!
-Here's the revised documentation without the installation instructions:

 # Youtube_Video_Downloader

 Youtube_Video_Downloader is an application written in Python that allows users to download YouTube videos by providing a video link and selecting a desired video resolution.
 This script uses the Pytube library, a lightweight and easy-to-use library for downloading YouTube videos.